 Playing a distorted and heavily wah-wahed blend of bluesy hard rock, in theory, New York’s NFU are the kind of band who should draw easy comparisons to Hendrix, Zeppelin and various 90s hard rockers enamoured with both.
 That’s so obviously their aim.
 The reality, however, is somewhat shocking.
 Despite promising “an EP full of character”, it’s quickly apparent that these four musicians – using that word in its loosest sense – have little more than a basic grasp of their instruments.
 At best, listeners will be subjected to material that approximates a boring bluster.
 But that’s being somewhat kind, since the four songs on ‘Treason’ seem to be played by a band who have absolutely no abilities when it comes to playing in sync with each other.

-Their worse than fourth-rate approach to such music doesn’t take too long in presenting itself, either, with the title track demonstrating some of the most lumpen wah-wahed riffs you’re likely to encounter.
+Their worse than fourth-rate approach doesn’t take too long in presenting itself, either, with the title track demonstrating some of the most lumpen wah-wahed riffs you’re likely to encounter.
 Backing those with a heavy drum line, there’s a feeling that things might even out in time, but they don’t.
 The rhythm section and lead just aren’t able to keep time together (and people criticise Meg White for far better than this).
-There’s no finesse – even hard rock should come with some kind of tightness, but this is embarrassingly sloppy.
-The vocals aren’t any great shakes, either; frontman Dan De Filippo bellows like an untrained beast, his voice is all noise but no real grit or passion…and absolutely bugger all by way of melody.
+There’s no finesse; even the most boistrous hard rock should come with some kind of tightness, but this is embarrassingly sloppy.
+The vocals aren’t any great shakes, either; frontman Dan De Filippo bellows like an untrained beast.
+His voice presents a huge sound. but no real grit or passion…and absolutely bugger all by way of melody.
 Although their press materials liken this number to Jane’s Addiction in the way it has riffs that “just won’t quit”, that’s an insult to Perry Farrell, Dave Navarro and one of the most distinctive and inventive bands to ever walk the Earth.
 On the day that tips were handed out on originality, how to play with conviction and with any kind of togetherness, NFU learnt nothing.
 Based on this hulking and shambolic catastrophe, they were skulking in an alley somewhere, sharing a bottle of cheap booze four ways, thinking that music lessons weren’t really necessary.

 There’s literally nothing here to get excited about.
-NFU are one of those bands who seem to think that a production rawness will somehow make up for their horrendous playing or their wall-to-wall song writing mediocrity.
+NFU are one of those bands who seem to think that production rawness will somehow make up for their horrendous playing or their wall-to-wall song writing mediocrity.
 Despite previously being called “unique” and “100% original” (presumably by someone who is either musically ignorant or has no clue what those words actually mean), NFU are musically incompetent.
 This EP is the work of a band not even ready to enter a studio, let alone share their results with an expectant world of rock fans.
-When there are albums by Blackberry Smoke, Blues Pills, Rival Sons and a whole world of other revivalists at hand – all of whom make this sound like the very worst aspects of amateur hour at your local boozer – frankly, why even bother?
+When there are albums by Blackberry Smoke, Blues Pills, Rival Sons and a whole world of other revivalists at hand, all of whom expose this for what it is – the very worst aspects of amateur hour at your local boozer – frankly, why even bother?
 ‘Treason’ is truly terrible in all respects.